TarekJ03/SmartConnections/README.md

 #### `addNamespaces`

-This method allows addresses that are members of the `owners` group of addresses to add namespaces to this contract's state.
+This method allows addresses that are members of the `owners` group to add namespaces to this contract's state.

 Input: